-If the switchgear should be opened or closed by an external signal, the User can assign one signal that will trigger the OFF command (e.g. digital inputs or output signals of the Logics) within menu [Control/Bkr/Ex ON/OFF Cmd] .
+If the switchgear should be opened or closed by an external signal, the User can assign one signal that will trigger the ON and one signal that will trigger the OFF command (e.g. digital inputs or output signals of the Logics) within menu [Control/Bkr/Ex ON/OFF Cmd] .
 An OFF command has priority.
 ON commands are slope oriented, OFF commands are level oriented